HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 ##### `prerender`

 The `prerender` link allows you render a page in the background, improving its load time if the user navigates to it.
 In addition to requesting the resource, the browser may preprocess and fetch and execute subresources. `prerender` could end up wasteful if the user does not navigate to the prerendered page.
-To reduce this risk, Chrome treats the `prerender` hint as a NoState Prefetch.
+To reduce this risk, Chrome treats the `prerender` hint as a <a hreflang="en" href="https://developers.google.com/web/updates/2018/07/nostate-prefetch">NoState Prefetch</a>.
 Unlike a full prerender it won't execute JavaScript or render any part of the page in advance.

 ```html
 <link rel="prerender" href="https://example.com/page-2/">